Source Material Related to the

 [See also the Book of Common Prayer, BAR-46.]

 BAR-44Bound copy of the New Testament in Greek.
 Inscribed on inside cover "P. M. Barnard, Xts" [Christ's College], so presumably purchased as an undergraduate.
 Contains many manuscript notes in the owner's hand.
-[Cover and first twenty pages photographed, Sep 2019]Held by Ian Morin
+[Cover and first twenty pages photographed, Sep 2019]From Ian Morin's house

 BAR-45Hardback manuscript book of Fancy and other poems by Mordaunt Barnard (c.
 120pp).
 Dated on inside cover "Mordant Barnard April 14, 1817".
 This is a manuscript version of the collection published the same year by E & J Goode with attribution "By an Undergraduate" (BAR-6).
-[Cover, title and contents page and poem "Fancy" photographed Sep 2019]Held by Ian Morin
+[Cover, title and contents page and poem "Fancy" photographed Sep 2019]From Ian Morin's house

 BAR-47Signe's History.
 A Norwegian Tale, by Magdalene Thorsen, translated by the Rev. M.R.
 Barnard, B.A.
 London: Chapman & Hall, 1865.
 Bound copy in red leather.
-[Cover and title page photographed, Sep 2019]Held by Ian Morin
+[Cover and title page photographed, Sep 2019]From Ian Morin's house

 BAR-48Walter Scott, The Lay of the Last Minstrel and The Lady of the Lake.
 Bound volume (328pp) containing the two poems and copiously illustrated with watercolour sketches by "Claribel", many of apparently Scottish mountain scenes.
 Inscription on fly sheet reads "A. S. Barnard, Dec 16th 1883" [50th birthday of Adelaide Sophia Barnard], with pencil note below reading, "Sketches etc. by 'Claribel', Charlotte Allington, 1st wife of Charles Cary Barnard, by whom this book was given to his sister, my mother.
 The inscription is in his writing.
-PMB" [Percy Mordaunt Barnard]Held by Ian Morin
+PMB" [Percy Mordaunt Barnard]From Ian Morin's house

 BAR-49The Funeral Sermon of Margaret Countess of Richmond and Derby, Mother to King Henry VII and Foundress of Christ's and St John's College in Cambridge with a Preface containing some further Account of her Charities and Foundations, Together with a Catalogue of her Professors both at Cambridge and Oxford And of her Preachers at Cambridge.
 London, A. Bosvile, 1708.
 Original copy with Latin inscription signed by Thomas Barnard DD [1728-1781, Rector of Withersfield], Calend.
 Septemb.
 1778.
 [Binding in poor condition with front cover missing]Held by John Barnard